 Surrounded by the scenic Ozark Mountains, Fayetteville is the entertainment capital of Northwest Arkansas.
 With its thriving arts scene, legendary live music and nightlife, culinary treasures, and events and attractions for all ages, there’s no shortage of things to see and do in Fayetteville!
 Enjoy nearly anything you can imagine, from Razorback athletic events to winding mountain roads made for motorcycles.
 We’ve got enough outdoor activities to last a lifetime, and a system of cycling trails befitting of the only Bike City in the United States.
 When you experience Fayetteville, brimming with historic sites, boutiques, and family-friendly activities, you’ll find enough variety to keep your entire group all smiles.

 We invite you to explore our unique corner of Arkansas and immerse yourself in our thriving community.
-With an abundance of culture and attractions, you may even need to extend your stay!
+With its small town feel and big time culture, Fayetteville’s full of attractions that just might find you extending your stay!

 Get Your Search On!